akkupy/Homelab/docs/pi-hole.md

 You can find more commands to run [here](https://docs.pi-hole.net/core/pihole-command/).

-With the admin password, go to `http://<Raspberry IP>:1010/admin` to access Pi-Hole web interface and log in.
+With the admin password, go to `http://<Raspberry IP>/admin` to access Pi-Hole web interface and log in.

+Change the DNS settings *Interface listening behavior* to "Listen on all interfaces, permit all origins", if using Docker's default `bridge` network setting.
+(This can also be achieved by setting the environment variable `DNSMASQ_LISTENING` to `all`)

 ### Setting Mainstream DNS